cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

-                         sets the optimization level of improving  variable  assignments and expressions, analyzing data flow for other optimizations --loop-hoisting LEVEL  sets the optimization level of moving invariant code out of loops --loop-optimization LEVEL
-                         sets the optimization level of improving loop conditions --loop-unrolling LEVEL
+                         sets the optimization level of improving  variable  assignments and expressions, analyzing data flow for other optimizations --loop-hoisting LEVEL  sets the optimization level of moving invariant code out of loops --loop-rotation LEVEL  sets the optimization level of rotating a front loop condition to the bottom of the loop --loop-unrolling LEVEL
                          sets the optimization level of unrolling loops with a fixed number of iterations --function-inlining LEVEL